2004-2008 Ford F-150 SuperCrew

 This truck will accept several speaker sizes: 6"x8" speakers drop right in, most 5"x7"s will also fit, and 5-1/4" speakers will fit in with mounting brackets.
 You'll find enough room in both locations that you can almost always buy matching speakers for front and back.
 It's a good idea to get speaker harnesses for your new speakers.
 They'll allow you to attach the new speakers to the plugs that connect to the Ford factory speakers, and they make it easier to reinstall the factory speakers if you ever sell your truck The brackets and speaker wiring harnesses are available at a discount when you order your speakers from Crutchfield

-The Ford's front door panel (Crutchfield Research Photo)
+The Ford's front door panel is reasonably simple to work with (Crutchfield Research Photo)

 You don't have to pry off the entire door panel, as there's a pop-out panel that covers the speaker location.
 Since the SuperCrew offered advanced audio options, you should find factory tweeter openings in the front door panels in addition to the oval 6"x8" openings.
 If you're handy with tools, you can fashion a plate to hold aftermarket tweeters in those openings.
 Since the speaker openings are high up in the front doors, you'll get great sound from a nice set of component speakers.
 You can also install kick panel enclosures that hold 6-1/2" speakers and tweeters in this truck if you prefer that option.

 You will have to remove the rear door panels to access the speakers.
 Again, there's plenty of room for most 6"x8" speakers, or you can also use 5-1/4" speakers in brackets.

 Tools needed: Panel tool, ratchet, 5.5mm, 8mm, 10mm, 1/4", and 7/32" sockets

 The SuperCrew's rear door panel (Crutchfield Research Photo)